Motley Fool Rule Breakers Review: Is It Worth It?

 What are the best alternatives to Rule Breakers?

-Stock Advisor ($199/year) offers similar quality with less volatility and better absolute returns (+982% since 2002).
-Alpha Picks ($449/year) provides quant-driven selections for investors who prefer algorithmic approaches.
-Morningstar Investor ($249/year) suits DIY investors who want research tools rather than specific picks.
+Stock Advisor ($99 intro / $199 list) offers similar quality with less volatility and a higher official headline (+981% since 2002).
+That gap is mostly time in market and earlier NVIDIA/Netflix lots, not proof that Rule Breakers is the weaker strategy for a new subscriber.
+Alpha Picks ($499/year) is the quant alternative if you want an algorithm rather than an analyst team.
+Morningstar Investor ($249/year) suits DIY investors who want research tools rather than specific picks — particularly useful at CAPE ~41–42, when fair-value discipline matters most.
 An S&P 500 index fund is the best choice for passive investors who don’t want to manage individual positions.

 Rule Breakers vs Stock Advisor: Which is better?

-Stock Advisor has better absolute returns (+982% vs +348%) and lower volatility.
-Rule Breakers has higher potential returns but requires more stomach for drawdowns.
+Stock Advisor has the higher official headline (+981% vs +318%) and lower volatility.
+Rule Breakers has 37 ten-baggers, 94 doubled names, and a dedicated-book 75% win rate across 219 positions — and in 1–3 year windows it often matches or beats Stock Advisor (+44.8% vs +18.2% in that cohort).
 Choose Stock Advisor if you want balanced growth with less stress.
 Choose Rule Breakers if you’re comfortable with aggressive positions and 50%+ drawdowns on individual stocks.
 Both are included in Epic ($299/year), so you don’t have to choose.
+For most people the right answer is Stock Advisor as the foundation and Rule Breakers as the high-vol sleeve, not a cage match.

 How do I cancel Motley Fool Rule Breakers?